handyc/1is1/README.md

 # 16 operators

 ```
-0 null (false)
+F  0 null (false)
-1 AND
+^  1 AND
   2 inhibition A AND NOT-B
-3 transfer (A)
+A  3 transfer (A)
   4 inhibition B AND NOT-A
-5 transfer (B)
+B  5 transfer (B)
-6 XOR
+⊕  6 XOR
-7 OR
+∨  7 OR
-8 NOR
+↓ 8 NOR
-9 equivalence (XNOR), iff A then B
+⊙ 9 equivalence (XNOR), iff A then B
-10 NOT-B
+!B  10 NOT-B
-11 implication (if B then A)
+→ 11 implication (if B then A)
-12 NOT-A
+!A  12 NOT-A
-13 implication (if A then B)
+→ 13 implication (if A then B)
-14 NAND
+!^  14 NAND
-15 identity (true)
+T 15 identity (true)
 ```

 ```